 HPC Chairman and Secretary Elton Johnson and Joanne O'Rourke present the HPC Rockne Trophy to Lewis Hall for their excellence in hall activities during the month of September.
 Accepting the trophy for Lewis is Pat Tack, Hall Presidnnt.
 The trophy, awarded last Sunday, will remain at Lewis until Nov.
-18. (Photo by Chris UN resolution brings reaction from US UNITED NATIONS.
-N.Y.
-(AP) - The United Nations braced for hard times Tuesday as the United States reacted angrily to a resolution adopted by the General Assembly calling ionism "a form of racism."
-Some U.N. officials feared that Congress would show its displeasure by cutting appropriations for the American voluntary contributions that are a main source of support for such Unite Nations pro as aid porams to developing countries, refugee and emergency relief.
+18. (Photo by Chris UN resolution brings reaction from US N.Y.
+NATIONS, The United Nations (AP) braced for hard times Tuesday as the United States reacted angrily to a resolution adopted by the General Assembly call-ing ionism "a form of racism."
+Some U.N. officials feared that Congress would show its displeasure by cutting appropriations for the American voluntary contributions that are a main source of support for such United Nations programs as aid to developing countries, refugee and emergency relief.
 A storm of criticism erupted Tuesday - ranging from politicians to church groups - after the assembly adopted the anti-Zionism resolution Monday night by a vote of 72 to 35 with 32 abstentions and three nations absent The U.S. Senate called for a review of U.S. participation in the assembly.
-President Ford, during a meeting with nine visiting members of the Israeli parliament, denounced the U.N. move as a "wholly unjustified a spokesman said. action.'
-Rep. Morris Udall of Arizona, a candidate for the Democratic presidential nomination, said the assembly vote may result in a "full reappraisal of the United States' participation and its role in funding the U.N."
-A State Department spokes-man said, "We will be reviewing carefully a response," and did not rule out reduced financial support as an option. cluding the World Council of Churches, condemned the assembly's vote.
-The World Coun-cil, representing most of the world's major Protestant and Orthodox denominations, voiced "unequivocal opposition" to the resolution and appealed to the United Nations to reconsider.
+President Ford, during a meeting with nine visiting members of the Israeli parliament, denounced the U.N. move as a "wholly unjustified action," a spokesman said.
+Rep. Morris Udall of Arizona, a candidate for the Democratic presidential nomination, said the assembly vote may result in a "full reappraisal of the United States' participation and its role in funding the U.N." cluding the World Council of Churches, condemned the assembly's vote.
+The World Council, representing most of the world's major Protestant and Orthodox denominations, voiced "unequivocal opposition" to the resolution and appealed to the United Nations to reconsider.
 There was no immediate comment from the Vatican, al-though news of the Assembly vote was published prominently in the Vatican newspaper.
-The Senate's nonbinding resolution of condemnation, approved by voice vote without disent, calls on the Senate Foreign Relations Committee and the House International Relations Committee to begin immediate hearings "to reassess the United States' further participation in the United Nations General Assembly."
-U.N. bureaucrats, though expressing concern about cutbacks in U.S. voluntary pay-ments, said they thought it less likely that Congress would withhold assessed dues for the regular budget.
+The Senate's nonbinding resolution of condemnation, ap proved by voice vote without disent, calls on the Senate Foreign Relations Committee and the House International Relations Committee to begin im-mediate hearings "to reassess the United States' further participation in the United Nations General Assembly."
+U.N. bureaucrats, though expressing concern about cut-backs in U.S. voluntary pay-ments, said they thought it less likely that Congress would withhold assessed dues for the regular budget.
 The American portion is 25 per cent of the budget, more than \$80 million of a \$290 million budget for this year.
 Three years ago, Congress reduced the U.S. share of the regular U.N. budget from 31.5 per cent to the present 25 per cent in an outgrowth of the unsuccessful American effort to keep the Nationalist Chinese government on Taiwan in the world body.
-Christian organizations, inweekend of Nov.
-14th.
-Call Ann 5166 Please!
-Really need up to 6 Pitt tickets.
-Call Mark 3462.
+Call 291-1887 about driving new Granada to Manchester, Missouri around Dec.
+20th.
+Couple need driver.
+All ex- Need ride to Missouri area Need 1 Pitt ticket 272-3294.